apache/maven-site/content/markdown/developers/release/maven-project-release-procedure.md

 [ ] +1
 [ ] +0
 [ ] -1
 ```

 ## Check the vote results

+If using ATR, vote result can be automated.
+If still doing manual vote, you can follow classical manual instructions:

 The "vote is open for at least 72 hours" means that you need to wait _at least_ 72 hours before proceeding.
 This gives others time to test your staged release and check that everything is good, with the help of our [Guide to testing staged releases](/guides/development/guide-testing-releases.html).